Wouter1/EMU-driver/README.md

 Installation
 ========
-1. Use your original control panel to set the EMU speed to 96 kHz
-2. Turn off the EMU device
+1. Turn off the EMU device
-3. Download (click on "Download ZIP") and unzip the driver
+2. Download (click on "Download ZIP") and unzip the driver
-4. Run the kextInstall script
+3. Run the kextInstall script
-5. enter your admin password at the prompt
+4. enter your admin password at the prompt

 or

-1. Use your original control panel to set the EMU speed to 96 kHz
-2. manually copy EMUUSBAudio.kext into  /System/Library/Extensions/
+1. manually copy EMUUSBAudio.kext into  /System/Library/Extensions/
-3. reboot
+2. reboot

 Ext not loading
 ======